 Focus and vision define the path to a successful cancer drug

 Therapeutic approaches to inhibit cancers’ resistance to immune mechanisms are among the most promising drugs undergoing development today.
-Elevated tumor concentrations of polyamines and MDSCs are associated with accelerated tumor growth and suppression of an immune response to those tumors.
+Elevated tumor and tumor microenvironment concentrations of polyamines and MDSCs are associated with accelerated tumor growth and suppression of an immune response to those tumors.
 AMXT 1501/DFMO directly reduces these elevated concentrations of MDSCs and polyamines to the extent that the body’s own immune system is enabled to attack the cancer cells.

 Cancer cells have evolved sophisticated survival mechanisms to suppress tumor-specific immune responses (immunosuppression).
 Part of such an “immune-editing” process involves the establishment of an immunosuppressive tumor microenvironment.
 This is a major cause for the failure of anticancer treatment regimens historically tested in clinical trials.
 AMXT 1501/DFMO has been developed as an immunomodulatory mechanism (modulating or regulating immune functions) to be effective not only against primary tumors, but also against their recurrence and metastases.
 Aminex animal tests have confirmed that AMXT 1501/DFMO activates the innate immune system, and enables the adaptive immune system's “memory” to provide long-term resistance to the cancer.